awollman/FRETzel/docs/UserGuide.md

 See diplayGUI.jpg and completeGUI.jpg for the user interface at opening and once an experiment using adipocytes has been analysed.

+## System requirements
+Executables require MATLAB runtime environments as detailed in their folders.
+Tested on Windows 10 and Mac OSX.
+Typical install time is a few minutes.

 ## Using the GUI